Dancin' Around Dance Studio Recital/Showcase Handbook

-Registration fee (non-refundable): A $20.00/returning student (restrictions apply) or $30.00/family ($25.00/new student or $35.00/family).
-The non-refundable registration fee and two months of tuition are due at the time of registration and required to reserve the student’s class placement regardless of the time of year.
+Registration fee/processing fee (non-refundable): Registration is taken online at Dancinaround.net.
+A registration/processing fee 7% processing fee will be added to the tuition.
+The registration fee/processing fee is non-refundable and non-transferable.
 Dancin’ Around has the right to cancel or combine a particular class if we do not have more than 3 students in a class.

-Tuition is based on the nine-month dance year from September thru May.
-Tuition remains the same regardless of the number of weeks in a month, cancellations due to weather or a student's absence.
-An extended payment plan is available for monthly, bi-monthly, quarterly payments.
-If elected to use our extended payment plan option for any of the following charges: TUITION and/or COSTUME FEES and/or RECITAL FEE a credit card authorization form must be filled out enroll in our automatic withdrawal program.
-The form can be faxed to 219-237-2666, email to Dancinaround@gmail.com or bring it to the studio on or before the first day of class otherwise tuition is due in full.
-Monthly payments are broken down into equal monthly installments until the balance is paid in full and due on the 1st of each month.
-Bi-Monthly and Quarterly payment options will have a specific due date which will be indicated on the credit card authorization form.
+Tuition is based on the dance year from September through December and January through May.
+Tuition remains the same regardless of the number of weeks in a month, cancellations due to weather, or a student's absence.
+Payment plans are available online.
 A $35.00 NSF fee will be added to the account if the auto-withdrawal is denied.
-All tuition must be paid in full by April.
-Tuition payments do not include costume payment, class attire, dance shoes, registration fees, recital fee, recital tickets, portraits or video orders.
+All tuition must be paid in full one month before the end of each session.
+Tuition payments do not include costume payment, class attire, dance shoes, recital fee, recital tickets, portraits, or video orders.
 Students will past due balance be denied access to a class.
-A late fee of $10.00 will be added to the account if tuition is paid after the 7th of each month.
-If paid by checks, it should be made out to Dancin’ Around Dance Studio.
-Tuition, registration fees, costume payments, recital tickets, merchandise are non-refundable and non-transferable.
+Tuition, registration fees, costume payments, recital tickets, and merchandise are non-refundable and non-transferable.

-Recital sessions are considered a long term commitment (10-months) dance program with a financial agreement, tuition is expected to be paid to until the balance is paid in full.
+Recital/Showcase sessions are considered a long-term dance program commitment with a financial agreement, tuition is expected to be paid until the balance is paid in full.
 Should a student/parent feel the need to transfer, withdraw or drop occurs, the following fees will be applied.

 Students will be allowed to transfer to a different class without a fee on the first occurrence.
 A $25.00 transfer fee will be added to the account on the second occurrence.
 A $35.00 transfer fee will be added for the third or fourth occurrence.

 Should a student withdraw or drops from class, tuition in full is due at the time of the withdrawal/drop.
-In addition, all withdrawals and/or drops must be made by January 31st or withdrawal/drop fee of $50.00 will be added to the student's account.
+In addition, all withdrawals and/or drops must be made by the third week of each session, or a withdrawal/drop fee of $50.00 will be added to the student's account.

-Classes will not be in session the following breaks/holidays.
+Classes will not be in session during the following breaks/holidays.
 Check with the studio with specific dates.

 Martin Luther King, Jr. Day

-DADS follows the public school vacation calendar.
+DADS follows some public school vacation calendars.
 However, DADS does not necessarily follow all individual holidays.

 Proper Class Attire

-Solid Black or White T-shirt, Black pants/shorts, in-door gym shoes or dance sneakers
+BOYS: Solid color T-shirt, Black pants/shorts, in-door gym shoes or dance sneakers

 HAIR MUST BE PULLED NEATLY AWAY FROM THE STUDENTS FACE